Orange-OpenSource/opnfv-cloudify-clearwater/docs/clearwater.md

 ### Create and launch deployment

-**Warning !** : For the moment, cloudify doesn't support input parameters to specify the number of node instance to deploy.
-See the [post](https://groups.google.com/forum/#!topic/cloudify-users/wGbr9kco0qM) on cloudify forum !

-By default 2 sprout node and 1 node of each other type will be deployed.
-If you want change it, you can edit deploy: instance on blueprint definition or scale your deployment after launch...

 Before launch the **deployment**, it must be created in cloudify.

 For that, must be specified the deployment **inputs parameters**.